BarryDigby/Youth-Academy/chapters/Introduction.md

 Below is an example of a code block.

-When you click 'Run code', the code is sent to a `container` hosted at a separate website where it is evaluated, and the output is returned on screen for you.
+When you click 'Run code', the code is sent to a <span style="color:blue">container</span> hosted at a separate website where it is evaluated, and the output is returned on screen for you.
 Containers are lightweight images of software - this means you don't have to install anything on your computer - you send your code to the container.
 They are increasingly popular in data science and cloud computing.

 When running a code block for the first time you will see  <span style="color:blue">"Launching Docker container on mybinder.org..."</span>